Blazemeter/blazemeter-gem/README.md

      blazemeter test:create

--this will prompt you to enter test name, max_users and location for the test.
+-this will prompt you to enter test name, max users (or max users per load engine if -en is set), location, jmeter version, ramp up, iterations, duration and number of engines for the test.
--you can also prefil those values:
+-you can also prefil those values in command line:

-     blazemeter test:create -u 1000 -n mytestname -l us-west-1
+     blazemeter test:create -u 1000 -n mytestname -l us-west-1 -j 2.9 -r 300 -i 100 -d 100 -en 2

 To start a test: